shadow/shadow/docs/1-Installation-and-Setup.md

 You will want to almost certainly want to raise the user file limit by modifying `/etc/security/limits.conf`.
 For example:

 ```
-rjansen soft nofile 1000000
+rjansen soft nofile 10485760
-rjansen hard nofile 1000000
+rjansen hard nofile 10485760
 ```

+The max you can use here is what was set above in `sysctl -w fs.nr_open=10485760`.
 You need to either log out and back in or reboot for the changes to take affect.
 You can watch `/proc/sys/fs/file-nr` and reduce the limit according to your usage, if you'd like.

 ### Number of Maps